 All persons parking on campus are responsible for knowing and following campus parking regulations.
-The College assumes no responsibility for any vehicle or its contents while parked or operated on College property.
+The University assumes no responsibility for any vehicle or its contents while parked or operated on University property.
 Permits are required for all vehicles in parking lots and may be purchased at the Raye H. Conrad Welcome Center.
 Vendor and contractor permits are valid for one academic year, beginning with the start of each fall semester.
 These permits are not available for students, faculty or staff of SUNY Brockport.

 Cost of Permits

 A staging area may be established for projects when appropriate.
 Approval must be obtained from both the University Project Coordinator and Parking and Transportation Services.
 Every effort must be made to minimize the impact on parking and existing traffic patterns.
 The staging area must be limited to equipment and material, and is NOT intended to become a private lot.
 The staging area must be shown on drawings.
 Signs and fencing must be provided and installed by the contractor.
 All personal vehicles are required to display a University-issued parking permit.
 This includes vehicles parked inside and outside the staging area.
 The University reserves the right to establish a fee to stage in a parking area.

 Staging areas that impact parking or traffic patterns require at least two weeks notice to Parking and Transportation Services to assure that ample advance communication is made to the campus community.
 The University reserves the right to establish a fee to stage in a parking area.